History

 Unlike the other Monuments, M-SR has not varied the race

 course significantly over the years.
-One change did occur
+However, one change did occur

 after World